 Franklinia alatamaha (Benjamin Franklin Tree) – Was native!
 A tree of great heritage!
 Named after one of the founding fathers, this tree was originally found growing in Georgia in the late 1700’s.
 It has since become extinct in the wild, but due to the foresight of John Bertram, the gentleman that found and collected the plant, we now have the plant to sell!
 Beautiful white flowers appear in July and August, which is followed by great red fall color.
 Good in the full sun or part shade, it grows best in soil that is rich in organic matter, but is well drained.

-Halesia caroliniana 'Jersey Belle' (Carolina Silverbell) – Native!
+Halesia caroliniana 'Rosea' (Carolina Silverbell) – Native!
 A native understory tree, growing to 30’ tall.
-Particularlly large bell-shaped white flowers dangle from the stems in mid spring.
-This selection has larger flowers than the species, growing to over 1” in length.
+Particularlly large, pink bell-shaped flowers dangle from the stems in mid-April.
 Although native to shady sites, it grows very well in full sun.
 Well-drained soils.
 Hardy to zone 5, it will reach 20' tall by 20' wide.

 Ilex opaca ‘Dan Fenton’ (American Holly) – Native!
 Although possessing a male name, this is an outstanding selection of our native American Holly.
 The dark green foliage is the backdrop for a consistently heavy crop of dark red fruits.
 Excellent pyramidal form.

 Ilex opaca ‘Maryland Dwarf’ (American Holly) – Native!
 Similar in foliage to the above, but the plant only grows to 8’ tall after 50 years!
 The form is mounded and very attractive.
 Not available in 2017